idsc-frazzoli/Control-Systems-I-2018/README.md

 navigating through the dialog window.
 Do not click on _Create_  yet.

-Before starting with coding (the fun part), we need to select the proper interpreter.
+Before starting with coding , we need to select the proper interpreter.
 Linux comes with a preinstalled python 2.7 and Python 3.
 You can either chose Python 3 interpreter shipped with native Ubuntu or in case you want to use additional packages provided by Anaconda we need to change it to the Anaconda interpreter.
 After we add this new entry, it will not be necessary to repeat these steps for future projects.
 1. In the _Create Project_ window click on _Project Interpreter: Python x.x_.
-2. After selecting _Existing Interpreter_ specify the Anaconda interpreter.
+2. After selecting _Existing Interpreter_ specify the Anaconda interpreter if you previously installed it.
+For Windows users, after clicking _Existing Interpreter_, just select _System interpreter_ on the
+left and PyCharm will authomatically select the Anaconda interpreter.
+In case you did not install Anaconda, just select the default python 3.x interpreter.
 Again, click on the three dots and navigate to the Anaconda installation folder.
-Alternatively, you can just type  `~/{anaconda3-path}/bin/python`.
 3. Finally, click on _Create_.

 The apparently scary PyCharm IDE window will appear.
 Do not panic.
 We will not